-- (1) Administrative ability,

-- (2) Evidence of educational preparation,

-- (3) Documented clinical experience, and

-- (4) Accrue an average of 16 hours of verifiable, external trauma-related continuing education per year or 48 hours in the three years prior to the designation site review including no less than one national trauma meeting per three years.

-- 5. Clinical Requirements for General Surgery

-- A. Role/Availability

-- (1) The on-call attending trauma surgeon shall be in the emergency department on patient arrival, as set forth below, for the highest level of activation, with adequate notification from the field.
+- (1) Administrative ability, - (2) Evidence of educational preparation, and - (3) Documented clinical experience. - 5.
+Clinical Requirements for General Surgery - A. Role/Availability - (1) The on-call attending trauma surgeon shall be in the emergency department on patient arrival, as set forth below, for the highest level of activation, with adequate notification from the field.
 The maximum response time is 15 minutes, tracked from patient arrival, 80 percent of the time.
-The Multidisciplinary Trauma Committee shall monitor compliance of the attending surgeon's arrival times.

-- (2) A resident in postgraduate year four or five may begin resuscitation while awaiting arrival of the attending surgeon based on facility-defined criteria.
+The Multidisciplinary Trauma Committee shall monitor compliance of the attending surgeon's arrival times. - (2) A resident in postgraduate year four or five may begin resuscitation while awaiting arrival of the attending surgeon based on facility-defined criteria.

-- B. Equipment/Resources
+B. Equipment/Resources

-The facility shall provide all of the necessary resources, including instruments, equipment and personnel, for current surgical trauma care.
+The facility shall provide all of the necessary resources, including instruments, equipment, and personnel, for current surgical trauma care.

-- C. Qualifications/Board Certification - (1) Except as provided below in subparagraph 2, all general surgeons on the trauma panel shall be fully credentialed in critical care and board certified in surgery by the American Board of Surgery (ABS), the Bureau of Osteopathic Specialists and Boards of Certification, or the Royal College of Physicians and Surgeons of Canada; or shall be board eligible, working toward certification and less than five years out of residency. - (2) A foreign-trained, non-ABS boarded surgeon shall have the foreign equivalent of ABS certification in general surgery, clinical expertise in trauma care, an unrestricted Colorado license, and unrestricted credentials in surgery and critical care at the facility. - (3) The performance of all surgeons on the trauma panel shall be reviewed annually by the trauma medical director. - D. Clinical Commitment/Involvement - (1) All general surgeons on the trauma panel shall have general surgical privileges. - (2) The general surgeon on-call shall be dedicated to one trauma facility when taking trauma call. - (3) A published general surgery back-up call schedule shall be available.
+- C. Qualifications/Board Certification - (1) Except as provided below in subparagraph 2, all general surgeons on the trauma panel shall be fully credentialed in critical care and board certified in surgery by the American Board of Surgery (ABS), the Bureau of Osteopathic Specialists and Boards of Certification, or the Royal College of Physicians and Surgeons of Canada; or shall be board eligible, working toward certification, and less than five years out of residency. - (2) A foreign-trained, non-ABS boarded surgeon shall have the foreign equivalent of ABS certification in general surgery, clinical expertise in trauma care, an unrestricted Colorado license, and unrestricted credentials in surgery and critical care at the facility. - D. Clinical Commitment/Involvement - (1) All general surgeons on the trauma panel shall have general surgical privileges. - (2) The general surgeon on call shall be dedicated to one trauma facility when taking trauma call. - (3) A published general surgery back-up call schedule shall be available.
 The backup surgeon shall be present within 30 minutes of being requested to respond. - (4) An attending surgeon shall be present at all trauma operations.
-The surgeon's presence shall be documented. - E. Education/Continuing Education - (1) All general surgeons on the trauma panel shall have successfully completed the American College of Surgeons ATLS course at least once. - (2) All general surgeons who take trauma call shall accrue an average of 16 hours annually of verifiable, external trauma-related CME or demonstrate participation in an internal educational process conducted by the trauma program based on the peer review/performance improvement program and the principles of practice-based learning. - (3) All general surgeons on the trauma panel shall be reviewed annually by the trauma medical director or designated representative to assure compliance with the facility's CME policy. - F. Participation in Statewide Trauma System
+The surgeon's presence shall be documented. - (5) The performance of all surgeons on the trauma panel shall be reviewed annually by the Trauma Medical Director. - E. Education/Continuing Education: All general surgeons on the trauma panel shall remain current in ATLS. - F. Participation in Statewide Trauma System

-Each Level I trauma facility shall provide a qualified surgeon as a state reviewer a minimum of one day per year if requested by the department.
+Each Level I and II trauma facility shall provide a qualified surgeon as a state reviewer a minimum of one day per year, if requested by the Department.

-- 6. Requirements for Emergency Medicine and the Emergency Department - A. Role/Availability

-- (1) The facility shall have a designated emergency department physician director supported by additional physicians to ensure immediate care for injured patients. - (2) A physician shall be present in the emergency department at all times. - (3) In facilities with emergency medicine residents, an in-house attending emergency physician shall provide supervision of the residents 24 hours per day. - (4) The facility shall designate an emergency physician to serve as the emergency medicine liaison to the trauma service. - B. Equipment/Resources
+- 6. Requirements for Emergency Medicine and the Emergency Department - A. Role/Availability - (1) The facility shall have a designated emergency department physician director supported by additional physicians to ensure immediate care for injured patients. - (2) A physician shall be present in the emergency department at all times. - (3) In facilities with emergency medicine residents, an in-house attending emergency physician shall provide supervision of the residents 24 hours per day.

+- (4) The facility shall designate an emergency physician to serve as the emergency medicine liaison to the trauma service. - B. Equipment/Resources

-The trauma facility shall provide all of the necessary resources, including instruments, equipment and personnel, for current emergency trauma care.
+The trauma facility shall provide all of the necessary resources, including instruments, equipment, and personnel, for current emergency trauma care.